lhw610/Alpha-helix_prediction/README.md

 # Alpha-helix_prediction
-Generates the statistical features(mean and correlation from the surrounding protein) and train random forest and neural network model to predict the secondary structure(Alpha helix)
+Generates the statistical features(mean and correlation from the surrounding protein) and train random forest and neural network model to predict the secondary structure(Alpha helix) for given uniprot sequence

 # Instruction
 # Training